-There are minibuses available to take you from the border with Ethiopia to Hargeisa.
-Nevertheless, the simplest way to do it is to take a 3 hour trip shared taxi from Wajaale to Hargeisa.
+There are minibusses available to take you from the border with Ethiopia to Hargeisa.
+Nevertheless, the simplest way to do it is to take a 3-hour trip shared taxi from Wajaale to Hargeisa.
 This was my option.

-So, I went inside a car that normally takes only five people but in Somaliland takes 10.
+So, I went into a car that normally takes only five people but in Somaliland takes 10.
 Three in the front (driver included), four in the back seat and three in the trunk.

 The beginning of the trip crosses the slightly destroyed city of Wajaale, with dismantled cars and huge garbage piles.
 After many kilometers of dust and dirt tracks, we finally reached the paved road to the capital – Hargeisa.

 The price of this taxi was 120 Ethiopian Birr, about 6 euros / 7 dollars.
-There is a stop to eat on a road restaurant.
-Along the journey there are at least five police checkpoints for document control.
-For foreigners, the police just wants to see the entry passport stamp and the Somaliland visa.
+There is a stop to eat at a road restaurant.
+Along the journey, there are at least five police checkpoints for document control.
+For foreigners, the police just want to see the entry passport stamp and the Somaliland visa.
 Easy.